Red Cliffs, Victoria: History

 Following the First World War, over 700 soldiers settled in the town, and began work on establishing the vineyards which would become the town's chief industry.
 The post office opened on 4 August 1920.

-The town and surrounding irrigation district was officially opened in 1921, and will be having a centenary celebration over the Melbourne Cup weekend in 2021.
+The town and surrounding irrigation district was officially opened in 1921, and had its centenary celebration over the Melbourne Cup weekend in 2021.

 The Red Cliffs Magistrates' Court closed on 1 January 1990.

 In April 2022 Red Cliffs celebrated its centenary, postponed from November 2021 due to the pandemic.

 Culture

 Schools

 Red Cliffs has three primary schools, Red Cliffs Primary School, Red Cliffs East Primary School and St. Joseph's Primary School and one secondary school, Red Cliffs Secondary College.

 Sport

 The town has an Australian rules football team competing in the Sunraysia Football League.

 Golfers play at the course of the Red Cliffs Golf Club on 22nd Street.

 The town also has its own cricket association, the RCCA.
 The association has 2 grades and includes teams from the Sunraysia, Millewa and central Mallee areas.